 Why did we decide to do Whole30 in the first place?

 I first began hearing about Whole30 two years ago on social media.
 At first, I thought it was just another trendy fat-loss diet.
 My husband and I were already following the Tim Ferris’ slow carb diet and had great results with it, so I just wasn’t interested.

 But, the Whole30 chatter just kept growing.
-Eventually, I paid attention and learned Whole30 was not actually made to be a fat-loss diet (although most people do lose weight on it).
+Eventually, I began to pay attention and learned Whole30 is not actually made to be a fat-loss diet (although most people do lose weight on it).
 Instead, its main purpose is to reset and detox your body.

 Matt and I always thought that our bodies did not respond well to certain foods.
 Yet, we were always too afraid or lazy to find out exactly what foods were causing us harm.
 Whole30 offered the opportunity to eliminate those problem-causing foods and finally get some answers.

 Then there were the testimonials!
 So many Whole30 participants were claiming the program helped relieve and even cure other conditions such as allergies and headaches.
 I have terrible allergies year-round and suffer from terrible headaches, so I just had to give it a go.